-The institute faculty are recognized experts in a wide range of research areas.
+The RTI faculty are recognized experts in a wide range of research areas.
 They will help librarians use, create, and apply research-based evidence to enhance decision-making, address evolving user needs, communicate library value, and support quality health care.
-The training and strong support offered by the expert faculty of scholars and practitioners will lay the foundations of evidence-based practice for the next generation of health sciences librarians.
+The RTI peer coaches are selected from previous RTI Fellow graduates and support participants by sharing experiences and encouragement throughout the year-long research process and enrich the RTI experience for all participants.
+The RTI leadership team provides oversight of the RTI training program and IMLS grant activities.
+The training, learning experiences, and strong support offered by the expert faculty, supportive peer coaches, and dedicated leadership team will lay the foundations of evidence-based practice for the next generation of health sciences librarians.

 Jodi Philbrick, AHIP, Co-Faculty Lead, is a senior lecturer at the College of Information, Department of Information Science, University of North Texas (UNT)–Denton.
 Philbrick teaches graduate-level courses in library and information sciences and health informatics at UNT.
 Prior to her faculty appointment, she was the assistant director of the Houston Program for the Department of Information Science.
 Philbrick’s research interests include mobile technology, virtual reference services, and professional competencies in health sciences libraries, and she has conducted research, presented, and published in these areas.
 Philbrick and her collaborators have received multiple Elizabeth K. Eaton Research Awards from the South Central Chapter of MLA.
 Active in MLA, she served as the chair of Section Council and member of the Board of Directors from 2012–2017.
 She received the MLA President’s Award in 2017 for her service to Section Council, work on the Task Force to Review MLA’s Competencies for Lifelong Learning and Professional Success, and participation in the Rising Star’s Program.